Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Methods

-Although RLF filtering enhance and connect the microvessel segments.
-As shown in Fig.4, for thick vessels such as the aorta, it only enhances the edge information, producing internal voids.
+Although RLF filtering enhance and connect the minor segments.
+As shown in \hyperref[fig3]{Fig.3}, for thick vessels such as the aorta, it only enhances the edge information, producing internal voids.
 So RLF filtering is not suitable for global vessel segmentation.
-Based on the previous analysis, a two-stage regional growth vessel segmentation method is presented in this section.
+Based on the previous analysis, a two-stage regional growing (TSRG) vessel segmentation method is presented in this section.
 The sections in the blue box in \hyperref[fig3]{Fig.3} gives a more intuitive representation of the details.

-In the first stage, a global threshold segmentation is used as the pre-processing to delete the residual low gray level noise.
-Since most of the noise has been removed after foreground extraction, we use 95\% of the maximum gray value as the threshold for binarization.
-Compared with other complex threshold segmentation algorithms\cite{otsu1979threshold,wong1989gray}, this procedure can preserve more vessel information in low-noise images.
-The vessel mask of main branches can be obtained by performing region growth on the binary image.
+In the first stage, a global threshold method is used as the preprocessing to delete the residual low gray level noise.
+Since most of the noise has been removed after foreground extraction, we use 95\% of the maximum gray intensity as the threshold for binarization.
+Compared with other complex threshold segmentation algorithms like OTSU\cite{otsu1979threshold}, this procedure can preserve more vessel information in low-noise images.
+The vessel mask of main branches can be obtained by performing region growing on the binary image.

-In the second stage, the RLF filtering is utilized on the orignal vessel layer image to get a edge-like graph.
-Superimposing this edge-like graph on the vessel mask obtained in the first stage gives an image with more detailed features.
-The second region growth is performed on this image to obtain the final vessel mask.
+In the second stage, the RLF filtering is utilized on the extracted vessel layer to get an edge-like graph.
+Superimposing (summing their gray scale values) this edge-like graph on the vessel mask obtained in the first stage gives an image with more detailed features.
+The second region growing is performed on this image to obtain the final vessel mask.